Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: The method, spectral properties, and interpretations

-We remark that the above definition of $\mathcal{B}_{m,n}$ uses a specific scaling of the transport plan that is more convenient for our purposes, where the entries of $A$ sum to $\sqrt{mn}$ rather than $1$ as in other existing works.
+We remark that the definition of \( \mathcal{B}_{m,n} \) above adopts a specific normalization in which the entries of the transport plan sum to \( \sqrt{mn} \), rather than $1$ as is common in other works. {This choice ensures that the largest singular value of the resulting plan \( W \) is $1$ (see the discussion below~\eqref{eq: SVD of W}), which is convenient for the presentation and analysis of our proposed approach.}

 When $\varepsilon=0$, the matrix $W$ describes the exact optimal plan to redistribute mass from a uniform distribution on $\mathcal{X}$ to a uniform distribution on $\mathcal{Y}$ or vice versa, minimizing the total transport cost between the source and target points as measured by the squared Euclidean distance.
 In this context, $W_{i,j}/\sqrt{mn}$ is the relative mass transported from $x_i$ to $y_j$ (or vice versa).
-The resulting transport plan is generally sparse and may not be unique.
-When $\varepsilon>0$, the entropic regularization term $\varepsilon\sum_{i,j} W^{'}_{i,j} \log W^{'}_{i,j}$ penalizes sparsity in the transport plan and forces the redistribution of mass to be less concentrated and more spread out.
-In this case, the regularized transport cost minimized in~\eqref{eq: optimal transport optimization problem} is strictly convex, and the transport plan $W$ is uniquely defined.
-Moreover, the solution can be expressed explicitly by diagonally scaling the rows and columns of a cross-dataset Gaussian kernel matrix with bandwidth parameter $\varepsilon$~\cite{cuturi2013sinkhorn,peyre2019computational}.
-Specifically,
+The resulting transport plan is generally sparse and may not be unique. {When $\varepsilon>0$, the entropic regularization term $\varepsilon\sum_{i=1}^m \sum_{j=1}^n W^{'}_{i,j} \log W^{'}_{i,j}$ promotes smoothness in the transport plan and forces the redistribution of mass to be less concentrated and more spread out.
+In this case, the regularized transport cost minimized in~\eqref{eq: optimal transport optimization problem} is strictly convex, and the optimal transport plan $W$ is unique.
+Importantly, the solution can be expressed explicitly by diagonally scaling the rows and columns of a cross-dataset Gaussian kernel matrix with bandwidth parameter $\varepsilon$~\cite{cuturi2013sinkhorn,peyre2019computational}. }Specifically,